goldfishlaser/moon-command/README.md

 ## Quickstart

-Currently, you will need to manually add the executable to your /usr/share/bin.
-Afterwards, you should be able to type "moon" into the command line and get the phase of the moon and some advice.
+After downloading the file, go to the command line, navigate to the directory and enter

+'''sudo make install-moon'''

 ## Attribution

-Used neoeno toy-c-project-template.
+Used neoeno toy-c-project-template and copilot.